Revisions to the 2020 Waypoint list can be viewed HERE

 8. Order of the List.
 The list is supplied in the alphabetical order of the principal names of the points.
 The MS Excel program can be used to produce other orders by using the "sort" function.
 Sorting can be in order of Trigraph, by Lat/Long (North/South or East5/West) or in order of the main reference feature (Oxford, Cambridge, Glasgow, Swansea, etc.).

 9. Main Names of Points.
 Names will be chosen from those marked on the 1:500,000 airways map wherever possible.
-Only if this is not suitable will other names be used from the 1:250,000 air map.
+Only if this is not suitable will other names be used from the 1:250,000 air map or Ordnance Survey 1:50,000 maps.
+Names chosen will follow common recognised usage and will not require specific local knowledge.
 For instance, the name Abbot's Bromley Reservoir will be used rather than Blithfield Reservoir, Cambridge SE rather than Babraham, Lewes rather than Cooksbridge, Swindon South rather than Badbury.
 This is intended to help pilots who will not have local knowledge.
 The names of club sites will be taken from those used on the 1:500,000 air map.

 10. Waypoint short codes.
 In addition to the full WP name, each WP will be identified by a unique three- or four-character code.
 This will generally be the first three or four letters of the full name of the Point.
 Four letter codes may be used because with over 1200 BGA points, it is no longer possible to choose three-letter codes that are related to the name.
 Numbers can also be used as the last character, particularly where several start and/or finish points are used from a busy site, such as GR1, GR2 for Gransden Lodge finish points, and LA1, LA2 etc for Lasham points.